 At First State Auctions, we only sell natural gemstones and cultured pearls.
-While some gemstones may have been improved through industry-accepted treatments such as heat treatment, we will never sell laser-drilled or fracture-filled diamonds, or lead glass-filled rubies.
+While some gemstones may have been improved through industry-accepted treatments such as heat treatment, we don't sell laser-drilled or fracture-filled diamonds, or lead glass-filled rubies.
 It’s about quality, naturally.

-There is a 3 month limited warranty on “pre-owned” and “as-new” watches provided by FSA.
+First State Auctions provides its own 3 month limited warranty on “pre-owned” and “as-new” watches purchased at FSA auctions.

-For “new” watches, FSA provides a limited warranty for the equivalent of the manufacturer’s warranty period.
+For “new” watches, FSA provides its own limited warranty for the period stated in the catalogue description.

-The hands, dial, and watch movement are the only components covered under the limited warranty.
+The hands and watch movement are the only components covered under the limited warranty.